-- Expect to spend an average of 12 hours per week on this course. - You will have a homework assignment due each week.
+- Expect to spend an average of 15 hours per week on this course. - You will have homework, a quiz, and team check-in assignments due most weeks.
 Please plan accordingly.
-Some of these assignments will be related to a team project and the others will be individual. - You will have weekly content quizzes.
-You will also have a syllabus quiz at the beginning of the term. - You will have weekly readings and/explorations.
-Explorations are meant to replace traditional powerpoint+voiceover lectures and will sometimes include interactive components like short self-check quizzes.
+Some of these assignments will be related to a team project and the others will be individual. - You will have weekly readings.